Marlow14/IntermediateNode/Labs/Ch03-Middleware-Error-Handling/Part3-1/README.md

-# Chapter 2 Exercise 4: Add new pug files
+# Chapter 3 Exercise 1: Add use of middleware

 ## Objectives:
-* Update your project to have middleare in use...
+* Update your project to have middleware in use...
 Need step by steps?

 Read below...

 ## Steps

-1. Continue working in your `MyPractice/lab-project` folder.
+1. Continue working in your `MyPractice/lab-project` project.

-1. Open a terminal for the project directory and run the command  `nodemon start`

-1. Visit the site at http://localhost:3000/students

-notice how 404 ar ehandled change text
+1. notice how 404 ar ehandled change text